 - Research Associate (Institute of Biodiversity Animal Health & Comparative Medicine)

-2016 - present: Research Associate, Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow, Scotland.
+2016 - present: Research Associate.
+Institute of Biodiversity, Animal Health and Comparative Medicine.
+University of Glasgow.

-2013-2015: Postdoctoral Research Fellow, Dept. of Earth and Environmental Sciences, University of Pavia (Italy).
+2013-2015: Postdoctoral Research Fellow.
+Department of Earth and Environmental Sciences.
+University of Pavia (Italy).

 2009-2012: PhD in Experimental Ecology, University of Pavia (Italy).